Order the spring issue here

 Brexit: The price of dishonesty

-THE CHALLENGES OF EUROPE: The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson is over.
+CHALLENGES OF EUROPE: The Brexit chaos seems to culminate in the British leaving the EU – now that the election of Boris Johnson has been postponed.
 Brexit is the price the British have to pay for not having had an honest discussion about immigration, multiculturalism and the British Empire.
 But are Britain's problems unique?

 A tribute to the strong immigrant mothers

-CONTEMPORARY HISTORY: Out of the Shadows tells of the fierce struggle for equality of immigrant mothers who followed their husbands to Norway in the hope of a better life, but who were met with xenophobia, racism and prejudice.
+CONTEMPORARY HISTORY: Out of the Shadows tells of the harsh equality struggle for immigrant mothers who followed their husbands to Norway in the hope of a better life, but who were met with xenophobia, racism and prejudice.

 A world in stable motion

-: In 2018, the Collège de France established a separate professorship in migration studies.
-Francois Héran was chosen to fill it, and the book Migrations et sociétés is an expanded version of his inaugural lecture.
+In 2018, the Collège de France established its own professorship in migration studies.
+Francois Héran was chosen to fill it, and the book Migrations et sociétés is an extended version of his accession lecture.

 Identity problems and false confessions

-: Identity problems among young immigrants in Sweden, and the need for better legal security in the USA: Sofielund and New York are the framework for two new Nordic documentaries.
+Identity problems among young immigrants in Sweden, and the need for better legal security in the US: Sofielund and New York are the framework for two new Nordic documentaries.

 No longer valid?

-: Former Minister of Integration Listhaug boasted that "Norway today has Europe's strictest immigration policy".
-The contrast to the national hero Nansen's humanitarian work after the First World War can hardly be greater, can it?
+Former Minister for Integration Listhaug boasted that "Norway today has Europe's strictest immigration policy".
+The contrast to the national hero Nansen's humanitarian work after the First World War could hardly be greater?

 For the benefit of children?

-: "It is not Norwegian asylum policy that makes children flee, it is the situation in their home country," writes Mina Vinje.
-Pressure is disappointed with the Labor Party's migration committee, and believes they are violating international obligations.
+"It is not Norwegian asylum policy that causes children to flee, it is the situation in their home country," writes Mina Vinje.
+Press is disappointed by the Labor Party's Migration Committee and believes they are breaking international obligations.

 The tongues of tongues

-: Misuse of statistics means that non-western immigrants are wrongly blamed for two out of three rapes in Norway.
+Misuse of statistics causes non-western immigrants to be blamed for two out of three rapes in Norway.